rklaeser/PeoplePerson/README.md

-# Friendship
+# PeoplePerson
-Friendship is an AI friend assistant that helps you remember names and anything else about your friends.
+PeoplePerson is an AI friend assistant that helps you remember names and anything else about your friends.
 It's a learning project so there is no public website.
 Video walk through in the works.

 ![Screenshot 2025-06-05 at 3 25 40 PM](https://github.com/user-attachments/assets/bd91b445-2ac2-4cee-b9db-5446b205601b)